elephantscale/elastic-labs/README.md

 Login with the credentials provided by the instructor

-Nothing is needed, instructor will provide the link
+Nothing is needed, the instructor will provide the link.

 ### STEP 4) To view the labs locally